My Quiet Kitchen

 2. Add the other ingredients (but don't add the 2nd cup of water yet).
 Blend until completely smooth, about 30 to 45 seconds in a high-speed blender.
 Add the 2nd cup of water and blend again to incorporate.

-Now, to chill the milk!
+Now, to chill your hemp milk!
 Either refrigerate it for 1 to 2 hours, or add a few ice cubes to the blender.
 I'm impatient, so I always go with ice. 🙂

 Tip!
 If you don't have a high-speed blender like a Vitamix, soaking the dates a little longer helps with blending.
 You can also soak the hemp seeds for a few minutes.